-3.5 Centre Wellington Zoning By-law
+3.6 Centre Wellington Zoning By-law

-The Site is principally zoned Future Development (FD) in Comprehensive Zoning By-law No. 2009-045, although the portions of the Site corresponding the woodland/wetland and Nichol Drain No.1 corridor are zoned Environmental Protection (EP) with an Environmental Protection Overlay (EP Overlay) in some locations (see Figure 5).
+The West Phase is currently zoned Future Development (FD) in Comprehensive Zoning Bylaw No. 2009-045 with the remaining portions corresponding the woodland/wetland and Nichol Drain No.1 corridor zoned Environmental Protection (EP) with an Environmental Protection Overlay (EP Overlay) in some locations (see Figure 5).
 The existing EP Zone does extend past the flagged boundaries and buffers of the natural features, following the Residential designation in the Township Official Plan.
 The FD Zone only permits those uses, buildings, and structures that existed at the time of passing of the Comprehensive Zoning By-law.
 The EP Zone allow principally existing uses, buildings, and structures, as well as conservation and passive recreation uses.
 The EP Overlay overlies the FD Zone with additional special provisions requiring demonstration of impacts depending on type of natural feature.